serokell/blog-posts/edsl-michelson/article.md

  | UIF_CONS
 ```

 Soon we understood this simple AST suffered from certain limitations.
 First of all, it was untrivial to generate arbitrary loosely-typed values.
-In our AST list was merely a constructor `UList [UVal]` and we couldn’t write an `Arbitrary` instance that would generate an arbitrary list of integers or strings depending on the type context.
+In our AST, list was merely a constructor `UList [UVal]` and we couldn’t write an `Arbitrary` instance that would generate an arbitrary list of integers or strings depending on the type context.

 The answer to this problem was obvious: create an AST with stronger types.
 Expression then becomes annotated with a type, which is easy to implement thanks to awesome `GADTs` and `DataKinds` extensions.
 This immediately solves the problem of arbitrary value generation.
 And moreover, it becomes possible for the interpreter to stop unpredictably failing with runtime type errors.